d4rkc0d3r/d4rkAvatarOptimizer/README.md

 In addition to the selected optimizations there are some optimizations that are always performed:
 * Remove unused shape keys with zero weight.
 Unused here means not a viseme nor referenced in any animation in the fx layer.
 * Bake unused shape keys with non-zero weight into the mesh data. (only if the blend shape has a single frame)
+* Remove animation curves which reference a binding that doesn't exist on the avatar.
 * Merge identical material slots on skinned meshes.
 * Only reference bones if they have a non-zero weight on any vertex.
 * Remove everything with the EditorOnly tag.